mathieucaroff/lidy/README.md

 <h3 align="center">The YAML-YAML type-oriented schema validation tool</h3>
 <hr>

-Lidy is :
+Lidy is:
-- A language parser dedicated for DSLs (Domain Specific Languages) encoded in YAML.

 - The Lidy schema-type language, a YAML language to specify how to check YAML files
 - An engine to run the Lidy schema on YAML files
 - A rich deserialisation tool (if you want it to)

-Currently, two versions have been developped :
-- A javascript version **lidy-js**
+Currently, the Lidy project is available in two languages:

+- Javascript, in the repository [**lidy-js**](https://github.com/ditrit/lidy-js)
-- A golang version **lidy-go**
+- Golang, in the repository **lidy-go** (this repository)

-Each version is available in its own repository.
-Both versions are fully implement and respect the specification described in the documentation.
+Both implementations fully adhere to the specification described in the documentation.

-However, currently the way to use the parser differs between the two versions:
+However, the way to invoke the parsers currently differs between the two implementations:

 - lidy-go uses the concept of builder (see the specific documentation)
 - lidy-js uses a similar interface (and in particular the principle of listeners) to that offered by the [antlr](https://www.antlr.org/) tool.